landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 ## SECTION III: ACKNOWLEDGMENT OF DATA USE

-**Rationale: Most of the data management responsibilities outlined in Section II require a lot of time and effort.
-Often, datasets are shared within members of the same project and the use of these datasets improves or makes possible scholarly outcomes such as publications of articles, book chapters, presentations in conferences, proceedings, etc. It is necessary to have a common understanding on how to acknowledge the role of data managers, data creators, data analysts in the research process.
-These roles may not be appropriate as manuscript authors, but there are many other options.
-Acknowledging these roles is not a legal matter (no law requires it), but it is an ethical one.
-Responsible conduct of research involves acknowledging other people’s roles in managing data.
-Acknowledging the roles may also have an impact of the careers of researchers involved.**

-*[Decide what are the procedures that you will follow to acknowledge data management roles, and if there are any preferred methods.
-This template lists the options in order: options that follow best practices are noted at the beginning, while practices that we discourage are noted at the end.
-We use here “data management” as a general term but consider changing it for more specific roles.
-For example, you may want to consider offering co-authorship to the researchers involved in data collection and data quality control as authors in data publications, and adding the researchers involved in instrumentation maintenance in the acknowledgements]*.

 All members of the Project involved in roles related to data management will be acknowledged in some way.
 Specifically:

 Members of the Project that were involved in data management *[change to a more specific role]* will be offered co-authorship to papers that make use of their data.
 Co-authorship will require participation in the interpretation of the data, writing, or critical review of the manuscript, approval of the final manuscript. *[if the group defines authorship using a specific set of criteria, include a link to these criteria here.
 A few examples of current definitions of authorship can be found in https://publicationethics.org/resources/discussion-documents/what-constitutes-authorship-june-2014]*.
 The offer for co-authorship may be accepted or declined.
 When students (PhD or masters) accept co-authorship, the initiators of the article will commit to provide support and mentorship to the student, so that their role can be meaningful.